Readonly

 pipe.
 However, if calling write()

-is possible to respect backpressure and avoid memory issues
+it is possible to respect backpressure and avoid memory

 event: